-Pakora is a dish from the Indian sub-continent, which - like so many ethnic dishes from around the world - has undergone Western adaptation to an extent where it is very often unrecognisable from its original form.
+Pakora is a dish from the Indian sub-continent, which—like so many ethnic dishes from around the world—has been adapted to Western tastes to an extent where it is very often unrecognisable from its original form.
 It can loosely be described as one or more types of vegetable, deep fried in spicy batter, though chicken and even fish are also fairly common in its preparation.
 The biggest problem or difficulty experienced when attempting to make pakora is likely to relate to the type of flour used in the batter.
 Authentic pakora is made from gram flour (also known as chickpea flour, besan or garbanzo flour), which is not always easy to get a hold of in the West.
-While gram flour should be used wherever possible, this recipe shows how to make pakora using a mix of plain/all purpose flour and cornflour/corn starch with more than acceptable results.
+While gram flour should be used wherever possible, this recipe shows how to make pakora using a mix of plain/all-purpose flour and cornflour/corn starch with more than acceptable results.

 The recipe below will make a fairly mild pakora.
 If you wish to spice it up a bit, you can (carefully) do so simply by increasing the spice quantities.

-- 12 oz potato, peeled and finely diced
+- 12 ounces potato, peeled and finely diced

-- 2 oz white onion, peeled and finely diced
+- 2 ounces white onion, peeled and finely diced

 - 1 small spring onion/scallion, finely chopped